You’ve got big dreams but are scared of starting your own business.

 I tried Etsy.
 Totally failed.
 Learned a lot through that (like that I really didn’t like creating physical products).

 I tried selling on Amazon FBA.
 Didn’t fail at it, but I didn’t love it.
 Doing retail arbitrage and selling brand new items wasn’t exciting for me.
+But it might be for you.

 In comes blogging.
 It’s perfect!
-I can help and teach moms how to navigate being a work at home mom while using my years of teaching experience and selling online to help me do that.
+I can help and teach moms how to navigate being a work-at-home mom while using my years of teaching experience and selling online to help me do that.

 If I would’ve stopped with Etsy, then I’d still be working my 9-5 job and just trying to make it through.
 But I kept trying until I found something that works for me.
 And I’m sure it will continue to change as I change.